The greatest success story in the history of forest pathology is just around the corner — if it doesn’t get buried in red tape.

 - Department of Health and Human Services, Food and Drug Administration regulates human and animal foods.
 Since people and animals eat chestnuts, they have to approve.

-ESF has submitted an enormous ‘Petition for Nonregulated Status’ to APHIS (read the Executive Summary or the full Petition), and documents must be submitted to other agencies as well.
+ESF submitted an enormous ‘Petition for Nonregulated Status’ to APHIS (read the Executive Summary or the full Petition), and documents must be submitted to other agencies as well.
 The whole process may take 3-5 years, and the outcome is not certain.
 Some people are against food made from GMOs (genetically modified organisms), although traditional breeding modifies genetics far more than adding a single gene.
-This enzyme is produced by many food plants, including bananas, strawberries, and peanuts, in addition to wheat

 In order to provide evidence for regulatory issues, the scientists have conducted many studies into the effect of the modified tree on various aspects of the environment, with entirely predictable results.
 I feel sorry for people having to do studies like that.
 Will the transgenic tree disrupt forest ecosystems?
 Yes, hopefully, it will undo the terrible disruption caused by the introduction of chestnut blight.